-Make money Recommending Vendors Products!
-Affiliate Marketing AKA PERFORMANCE MARKETING is the single fastest growth industry on the Internet.
+Make money Recommending Vendor’s Products!
+Affiliate Marketing AKA PERFORMANCE MARKETING is the single fastest-growing industry on the Internet.
 It’s also true that affiliate marketing is one of the most creative ways to make money and have a career on the Internet.

-Affiliate Marketing is also known as revenue sharing, it is a good way to make money online.
-Many successful Internet entrepreneurs use Affiliate marketing to gain financial prosperity.
-Affiliate marketing involves an online merchant (someone with a product or service to sell) and you as the Affiliate or web publisher.
+Affiliate Marketing is also known as revenue sharing, Affiliate marketing involves an online merchant (someone with a product or service to sell) and you as the Affiliate or web publisher.

 Any company on the Internet with a product to sell can offer an affiliate program.
 Most if not all big-name companies online offer an affiliate program.